 Starting child care can be an emotional experience for parents and children.
 With some preparation, and support from child care providers, it can be a positive experience.

-- start slowly with fewer hours or days in care
+- Start slowly with just a few hours or days in care, and build up slowly.

 How can I find a child care facility?

 It can be helpful to ask family and friends who live in your area about child care facilities.

 Here are some helpful websites that will help you find child care services:

 - Find services approved under the National Quality Framework at StartingBlocks.gov.au.

 - Search for a family day care centre by postcode at Family Day Care Australia.

 Where can I find more information?